Tay Yong Kwang: Lee Chez Kee

-In September 2006, Tay presided the trial of Lee Chez Kee, who was charged with the robbery and murder of Lee Kok Cheong, a NUS English professor, back in 12 December 1993.
+In September 2006, Tay presided the trial of Lee Chez Kee, who was charged with the robbery and murder of Lee Kok Cheong, a NUS English professor, back on 12 December 1993.
 Lee was one of the three perpetrators involved in the crime, and he was on the run for 13 years before being discovered inside a Malaysian prison serving a prison term for vehicular theft.
-By the time Lee was extradited back to Singapore for trial, his two accomplices were already dealt in court in 1998 for their respective roles; one of them, Ng Chek Siong, was sentenced to jail for eight years with ten strokes of the cane on robbery charges, while the second robber, Too Yin Cheong, was found guilty of murdering the professor and was hanged on April 1999.
+By the time Lee was extradited back to Singapore for trial, his two accomplices were already dealt in court in 1998 for their respective roles; one of them, Ng Chek Siong, was sentenced to jail for eight years with ten strokes of the cane on robbery charges, while the second robber, Too Yin Cheong, was found guilty of murdering the professor and was hanged in April 1999.

 During the trial, Tay determined that Lee had strangled the victim with the view of silencing him and avoid leaving him alive as a potential witness to report the robbery to the police, therefore he should be convicted of murder and sentenced to hang on 11 October 2006.
 Tay's decision to sentence Lee to hang for the crime was later upheld by the Court of Appeal through a majority decision of 2 to 1 in May 2008, and Lee was eventually hanged on 2009.